GENERAL

 University of Alberta

 Most Canadian nursing programs require English proficiency exams like IELTS or TOEFL.
-GRE is optional, while GMAT is not required for Masters in Nursing in Canada.
+GRE is optional, while GMAT is rarely needed for Masters in Nursing Canada.

 Exam/Requirement